ksator/junos-automation-with-ansible/README.md

 #####Directories:
 Playbooks are in different directories.
 Each directory has a readme file as well.
-Please read the instructions in the readme file of each directory before executing the playbooks.
+Please read the instructions in the readme.md file of each directory before executing the playbooks.

 #####Installation instructions: